Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 215.  ### Question215
 How many Definition of Done should be used in scaled Scrum?

-- [ ] They can have a separate Definition of Done for each team as long as they do not violate each other
+- [ ] They can have a separate Definition of Done for each team as long as they do not violate each other.
-- [ ] Each team should have a separated Definition of Done
+- [ ] Each team should have a separated Definition of Done.
-- [x] All teams should have one Definition of Done
+- [x] All teams should have one Definition of Done.
-- [x] All teams can have one common Definition of Done as long as they can create a unique integrated Increment
+- [x] All teams can have one common Definition of Done as long as they can create a unique integrated Increment.

 _[⬆ Back to Top](#table-of-contents)_